Monday, August 25, 2025

 “Then the Word of the Lord came to me, saying: ‘Before I formed you in the womb I knew you; before you were born I sanctified you; I ordained you a prophet to the nations.’”
 Jeremiah 1:4-5

 God’s promise to rescue Jeremiah suggests that he will need to be rescued.
 God did rescue Jeremiah.
-Those who imprisoned and abused him suffered greatly when the time of God’s wrath was poured out on their city.
-Their city fell.
-Jeremiah was still standing when it was all said and done.
-God commanded him not to fear their faces.
+Those who opposed him eventually suffered God’s wrath.
+Jeremiah survived.

 “See, I have set you this day over nations and over kingdoms, to pluck up and to break down, to destroy and to overthrow, to build and to plant.”
 Jeremiah 1:10